Inductive Tiling

 The 3 corner tiles there form an L-shaped set that can be covered by one tromino!
 And by removing them, those 3 chessboards each have a tile removed, and by the inductive step they can be tiled by trominoes as well!
 Thus we have covered the entire chessboard (apart from the removed square) by trominos!

 This proof actually leads to a method for constructing such a tiling, by successive applications of induction.
 As an example, consider Figure 1 above without any tiling and with one square removed (here, the black square).
 We divide the board into four 4×4 boards, one in each quadrant.
 The bottom left board can be tiled by the inductive step, because it has a square removed.
-And in the three boards, we can cover the corner squares where they meet by a single L-shaped tromino (here, orange).
+And in the three other boards, we can cover the corner squares where they meet by a single L-shaped tromino (here, orange).
 These three 4×4 boards will then have a single tile removed, hence by the inductive step they can be tiled too.

 But how can each of these 4×4 boards with a square removed be tiled?
 We apply our inductive method again, cutting each into four 2×2 boards: one of which has a square removed, and the other three of which don’t have a square removed.
 Cover their 3 center tiles by a (green) tromino.
 What remains uncovered are 2×2 boards with a square removed… these can easily be covered by (red and green) trominoes!